nfergu/referrers/README.md

 ## Integration with NetworkX

-The graph produced by `get_referrer_graph` can be converted to a NetworkX graph using `referrers.to_networkx_graph`.
+The graph produced by `get_referrer_graph` can be converted to a NetworkX graph using its `to_networkx` method.
 This can be useful for visualizing the graph, or for performing more complex analysis.

-The NetworkX consists of nodes of type `ReferrerGraphNode`.
+The resulting NetworkX graph consists of nodes of type `ReferrerGraphNode`.

 For example, to visualize a graph of references to an object using [NetworkX](https://networkx.org/) and [Matplotlib](https://matplotlib.org/):